 By 2030, biodiversity enhancing measures are an integrated part of all activities with an impact on nature.
 Since climate change is one of the major threats to biodiversity, our investments in a fossil free future is a very important contribution to mitigate impacts, but we do much more to further safeguard biodiversity.
 By implementing a broad range of measures, both at existing sites and in new builds, we contribute to maintaining a health ecosystem and a living planet.
-We also work determinedly with our suppliers to address biodiversity impacts from upstream operations and we utilize forefront technologies to develop biodiversity management.
+We also work determinedly with our suppliers to address biodiversity impacts from upstream operations and we utilise forefront technologies to develop biodiversity management.

 In order to work towards a Net Positive Impact, we have identified different targets and key activities for the next coming years.
 Some examples are:

 Continue to be a leader in biodiversity research and development

 Biodiversity research will remain critical for Vattenfall, particularly within wind- and hydropower.
 We will continue to prioritize the long-term biodiversity and evidence-based knowledge by dedicating annual budgets and sufficient R&D resources to reach our ambition.
 Additionally, by 2022 we will have conducted at least three pilot projects using our knowledge in machine learning to do large scale biodiversity surveys.

 Biodiversity management in power line corridors

 By the end of 2025 we will have taken measures and implemented management plans in at least 70% in all the identified biodiversity hotspots.

 By 2025 we will promote biodiversity enhancing measures at all office premises.

 How we work to protect nature and biodiversity